Local sports roundup: Holmen, Taebel win MVC golf meet

 Bangor 11, Wonewoc-Center 2

-After the Wolves scored two in the first inning, the Cardinals retook the lead with three in the bottom half of the frame.
+BANGOR -- After the Wolves scored two in the first inning, the Cardinals reclaimed the lead with three in the bottom half of the frame.

 Cardinals pitcher Aliyah Langrehr didn’t allow an earned run over seven innings, keeping Wonewoc to only three hits.
-Nora Turner went 2 for 4 with two RBIs.
+Nora Turner went 2 for 4 with two RBI.

 Dairyland